STAS

 What it usually includes

-The saved strategy should be short enough to use in chat and clear enough to guide planning.
+The saved map should be short enough to use in chat and contain only route-specific, long-horizon decisions unavailable from current goals, rules, or history.

 How to create and save a training strategy

-Start by bringing your data into the chat, then review it with the AI coach so it can draft the strategy and save it to your profile.
+Bring your context into the chat, then review it with the AI coach so it can draft a compact preparation map and save it to your profile.

 Step-by-step workflow

-Use this flow when you want ChatGPT or Claude to build a training strategy from your Intervals.icu history, not from a generic prompt.
+Use this flow when you want ChatGPT or Claude to build a preparation map from your STAS context, rather than from a generic prompt.

-- Ask ChatGPT or Claude to review your current fitness, training history, and constraints.
+3. Ask ChatGPT or Claude to review your goals, training history, the next goal, and any important unknowns about the route.

-- Ask the AI coach to draft the strategy, review the text, and confirm that it should be saved.
+4. Ask the AI coach to draft a compact preparation map, review the text, and confirm that it should be saved.

 No manual editor